AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlUtilites.rst

             super().__init__(ode,XVars,UVars)

 To show how we can construct an :code:`oc.LGLInterpTable` we will generate a trajectory by integrating our ODE with a control law.
-This full ODE format trajectory can be provided along with the ODE, and its dimensions (state,control, and parameters), to the constructor.The :code:`ode` function will be used to generate the derivatives of a cubic-hermite spline representation of the trajectory.
-Alternatively, we can cionstruct an :code:`oc.LGLInterpTable` from arbitrary time series data (not necessarily a full ODE trajectory).
+This full ODE format trajectory can be provided along with the ODE, and its dimensions (state,control, and parameters), to the constructor.
+The :code:`ode` function will be used to generate the derivatives of a cubic-hermite spline representation of the trajectory.
+Alternatively, we can construct an :code:`oc.LGLInterpTable` from arbitrary time series data (not necessarily a full ODE trajectory).
 For example, below we generate another table to interpolate just the controls from our integrated trajectory.
-Note that time is assumed to be the last element each element in the list of data.
+Note that time is assumed to be the last element in each element in the list of data.
 You may then interpolate values by supplying a time to the call operator of the object.

 .. code-block:: python